peggyvt/Ergasia_2_E18025_Vitsa_Panagiota/README.md

       - "MONGO_HOSTNAME=mongodb"
 ````

-<p>After creating these files, we execute the following command with sudo, and then our containerization is ready to go for a user to execute.</p>
+<p>After creating these files, we execute the following command with sudo, and then our containerization is ready to go for the user to execute.</p>

 ````
 docker-compose up -d